vaiosstyl/bibook/bibook/msa/progressive.md

 # Multiple Sequence Alignments

-## Intoduction
+## Introduction

 While pairwise alignments enable comparisons between two sequences, many biological analyses require a more comprehensive approach: the alignment of multiple sequences simultaneously.
 Multiple sequence alignments (MSAs) offer a holistic view of sequence similarities and differences, illuminating functional and evolutionary relationships across diverse genomes and proteomes.

 ### Exponential Time Complexity

 In principle, one can use dynamic programming to form MSAs.
-We can archive such systems using the same ideas as for the pairwise alignments, but just expanding the dynamic programming matrix into a tensor of the same dimension as the number of sequences.
+We can achieve such systems using the same ideas as for the pairwise alignments, but just expanding the dynamic programming matrix into a tensor of the same dimension as the number of sequences.
 However, a major drawback is its exponential time complexity.
 Aligning $T$ sequences each of length $N$ can result in a time complexity of $O(N^T)$, making it impractical for datasets with more than a few sequences.

 ### Iterative Approaches as a Practical Alternative